ahmetcanaydemir/ahmetcanaydemir/README.md

 Currently pursuing my bachelor's senior degree majoring in computer science from [Konya Techinal University](https://ktun.edu.tr/).
 Also I'm passionate about Deep Learning, JavaScript, Go and C\#.
 I also develop at kodvizit which is my own initiative.
 I am always open to collaborating on projects and innovative ideas.
 Feel free to connect me.

 - 🔭 I’m currently working on my graduation project
-- 🌱 I’m currently learning go
+- 🌱 I’m currently learning graphql, mongodb
 - 💬 Ask me about javascript, c#, python
 - 📫 How to reach me: root@ahmetcanaydemir.com